vlevit/xatk/docs/FAQ.rst

 How to assign keybindings to the certain windows permanently?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Crate a rule and prefix awn with !.
+Create a rule and prefix awn with !.
 For example,

 ::